pbouzakis/spak/doc/app-providers.md

 - UncaughtError handling

 ## Default implementations
-The `yep-app` package comes bundled with default implementations.
+The `spak` package comes bundled with default implementations.
 These objects are not suitable for `production` but can aid in debugging and unit tests.

 The `ProvidedAppDelegate` module is a `AppDelegate`object with these defaults all set and ready for the application.
 When setting up a unit test, prototype or debugging environment, it might be a good idea to use this delegate.
 [Check the `AppDelegate` docs for more.](./app-delegate.md).